jlleongarcia/jlleongarcia/content/docs/Dev/dev-web.md

 You can create **cool static websites** with these frameworks, and also with [Remix](https://github.com/jacob-ebey/remix-ssg).

+Which frameworks?

 I mean, with HUGO, Astro, NodeJS, jekyll...

 And if you are new to Websites, do it (The Web [Deployment](#select-the-deployment-method)) with [Github Pages](https://jalcocert.github.io/JAlcocerT/how-to-use-github-pages/) to get a free subdomain with it.

+If you come from a Data Analytics domain and this sounds too far out of reach.
+You are wrong.

+I discovered static sites thanks to using first [Flexdashboards in R language](https://jalcocert.github.io/JAlcocerT/guide-r-flexdashboards-in-github-pages/).

+These dashboards are consolidated into **"just" html information**, like static sites.

+And you bet they are cool and functional.

 {{< details title="Important Files for all Webs 📌" closed="true" >}}